chirpd/chirpd-platform/README.md

+# ✞ Welcome to Chirpd ✞
-# Chirpd: The Church of Invocation, Respect, Prayer and Devotion
+## The Online Church Platform for Invocation, Respect, Prayer and Devotion

 **Free Software for Churches: **Online Faith-Building Platform for Worshippers, Communities, and God